IDEA-Research/MaskDINO/README.md

 </tbody></table>

+You can also find all these models [here](https://github.com/IDEA-Research/detrex-storage/releases/tag/maskdino-v0.1.0).

 All models were trained with  **4** NVIDIA A100 GPUs (ResNet-50 based models) or **8** NVIDIA A100 GPUs (Swin-L based models).

+We will release more pretrained models in the future.
 # Getting Started

 In the above tables, the "Name" column contains a link `config_path` to the config file, and the corresponding model checkpoints